ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 Let’s continue our journey to transform Tech Cafe into an intelligent, AI-enhanced application!

-::page{title=“Creating a Simple Hello World Graph with LangGraph”}
+::page{title="Creating a Simple Hello World Graph with LangGraph"}

-Before we begin enhancing our Cafe application lets first dive into the basics of LangGraph by creating a simple “Hello World” graph.
+Before we begin enhancing our Cafe application lets first dive into the basics of LangGraph by creating a simple "Hello World" graph.
 This example will help you understand the core concepts of LangGraph, including creating graphs, defining annotations, and invoking the graph.
 By the end of this step, you’ll run the graph and you'll also create a visual representation of it!

 ## What is LangGraph?